wunderwuzzi23/blog/content/posts/mitreattackupdate.md

 MITRE just updated the [ATT&CK Framework](https://attack.mitre.org/) to include Cloud TTPs.

-The updated matrix now includes the techniques for stealing cookies from machines and using them for lateral movement.
+The update includes techniques for stealing cookies from machines and using them for lateral movement.
 These are the two techniques I helped contribute to the matrix:

 * [Credential Access - Steal Web Session Cookie](https://attack.mitre.org/techniques/T1539/)
 * [Lateral Movement - Web Session Cookie](https://attack.mitre.org/techniques/T1506/)